The place where celebrities & corporations come to learn how to ride a motorcycle.

 4. Already have a motorcycle license/endorsement and want a refresher before getting back on a motorcycle.

-Module 1- You begin by first taking a 5-hour (average time) Pre-Course Assignment which is a self-paced interactive asynchronous online module (the MSF eCourse) that familiarizes you with some of the physical and non-physical skills needed to ride a motorcycle safely, which you do on your own, at your own pace.
-(The eCourse should be completed before Module 3 and must be completed before Module 4).
-We suggest spending an hour a day on the eCourse until it is completed.
+MODULE 1- You begin by first taking a 5-hour (average time) Pre-Course Assignment which is a self-paced interactive asynchronous online module (the MSF eP1x11 eCourse) that familiarizes you with some of the physical and non-physical skills needed to ride a motorcycle safely, which you do on your own, at your own pace.
+(The MSF eP1x11 eCourse must be completed before the first riding session of Module 2).
+We suggest spending an hour a day on the MSF eP1x11 eCourse until it is completed.

-The link for the eCourse, which allows you to take the eCourse for free, is included in the confirmation email/tickets you will receive from Eventbrite (our registration platform) after registering for the course, and it will also be in the reminder email you will receive from The Riding Academy of NJ a few days after you register for the course.
+The link for the MSF eP1x11 eCourse, which allows you to take the MSF eP1x11 eCourse for free, is included in the confirmation email/tickets you will receive from Eventbrite (our registration platform) after registering for the course.
+(Item 3 under "Additional Information").
+The link will also be in an email you will receive from The Riding Academy of NJ a few days after you register for the course.
+You can also click MSF eCourse to access the link.

-Module 4 - After completing Modules 1, 2 and 3, you take approximately 10 hours of practice riding (5 hours per day for two consecutive days) in a large, enclosed parking lot with other students taking the course on our training motorcycles.
-(12 is the maximum class size).
+MODULE 2 - After completing Module 1, you take approximately 10 hours of practice riding (5 hours per day for two consecutive days) in a large, enclosed parking lot on one of our training motorcycles with other students taking the course.
+(12 is the maximum class size permitted).
+A list of the training motorcycles we use is below.

-You get hands-on training with two NJ MVC & MSF certified motorcycle safety instructors.
-The riding portion of the curriculum consists of 14 riding exercises designed to help you develop and acquire the basic physical riding skills, and the critical crash-avoidance riding skills.
-Each riding exercise has an objective - to develop a physical and/or non-physical riding skill, and each exercise builds upon the previous one.
-There is a certain amount of time allotted to meet the objective of each exercise.
-If students meet the objective of an exercise sooner, we move on to the next exercise.
+You get hands-on training with two motorcycle safety instructors who are certified by the MSF & the NJ MVC.
+Module 2 consists of 14 riding exercises designed to help you develop and acquire the basic physical riding skills and the critical crash-avoidance riding skills.
+Each riding exercise builds upon the previous one (Progressive Skill Development).
 Some riding exercises are ridden as a group.
 Some are ridden individually.
 The total miles ridden after completing all the riding exercises is approximately 20 miles.

-You must take both riding sessions in their entirety, in sequence.
-You can't miss a riding exercise.
+You must take both riding sessions in their entirety, in sequence - Day 1 before Day 2.
 The riding sessions must also be taken on the two consecutive days of the class.
-You can't do one riding session on one day of the class and the other riding session on another day of another class unless you pay the full course price for both classes.
-If you miss the first riding exercise of a session, you can't ride the remaining exercises.
-If you miss or sit out an exercise, for whatever reason, you can't continue with the remaining exercises.
-See "Refunds" under the "Policies" page on this website for your options if you are late for a session, miss an exercise or can't ride an exercise.
+You can't do Day 1 on the first day of a class and Day 2 on the second day of another class unless you pay the full course price for both classes.

 There are 10 minute breaks after every 2 or 3 riding exercises.

-The practice riding exercises are held in Montclair State University's parking Lot 60 located at 35 Clove Rd in Little Falls.
+The practice riding exercises are held at our training location at Montclair State University which is parking Lot 60 located at 35 Clove Rd in Little Falls.
+The location is pinned on Google Maps - The Riding Academy of NJ.

 We usually conduct two classes per week - an AM class and a PM class.

-The practice riding exercises for the AM class normally run on Saturday from 7:30 AM to 1:30 PM, and finish up on Sunday from 7:30 AM to 2:00 PM.
+The practice riding exercises for the AM class (the letters AM are after the class # - Example; BRC1#246AM) normally run on Saturday from 7:30 AM to 1:30 PM and finish up on Sunday from 7:30 AM to 2:00 PM.

-The practice riding exercises for the PM class normally run on Saturday from 12:30 PM to 7:00 PM, and finish up on Sunday from 12:30 PM to 7:00 PM.
+The practice riding exercises for the PM class (the letters PM are after the class # - Example; BRC1#246PM) normally run on Saturday from 12:30 PM to 7:00 PM and finish up on Sunday from 12:30 PM to 7:00 PM.

 Classes are held rain or shine.
-If rain is in the forecast, bring rain gear (rain jacket, rain pants, waterproof shoes, waterproof gloves or latex gloves to wear under your gloves) to keep you dry.
+If rain is in the forecast, bring rain gear (rain jacket, rain pants, waterproof shoes, waterproof gloves or latex gloves to wear under your gloves) to keep you dry & prevent hypothermia on cold rainy days.

 The Basic RiderCourse (BRC1) is a NHTSA (National Highway Traffic Safety Administration) -approved curriculum for entry-level motorcycle riders.